chitram1/ecber/README.md

-ecber: Enhanced Behavioral Entropy Rate Estimation and Reliability Assessment
+ecber: Expansion of ccber's Behavioral Entropy Rate Estimation and Reliability Assessment
 ============================================================================================================
-ecber is an R package developed to estimate behavioral entropy rate and assess coding reliability between two coders. **Building upon the foundation of the original ccber package**, our enhanced version introduces new features to improve the accuracy and flexibility of behavioral entropy rate estimation. **ecber** was created by Dr. Elisa Ugarte and Chitra Mukherjee at the University of California, Davis.
+ecber is an R package developed to estimate behavioral entropy rate and assess coding reliability between two coders. **Building upon the foundation of the original ccber package**, our expanded version introduces new features to improve the accuracy and flexibility of behavioral entropy rate estimation. **ecber** was created by Dr. Elisa Ugarte and Chitra Mukherjee at the University of California, Davis.

 Acknowledgements